Tap the text to show or hide reading controls.

 “We have freshly made tarts.
 I’ll get this one for you!”

-They’d arrived at a good time.
-Seo-yeon fussed and pointed at a just-out-of-the-oven blueberry tart.
-Naru stood on tiptoe to peer at the steaming pastries.
+They seemed to have arrived at a good time.
+Seo-yeon fussed as she pointed at a freshly made blueberry tart.
+Naru stood on tiptoe to look at the just-out-of-the-oven tarts.
 The densely packed purple berries made his mouth water.

-Gyu-yeon scowled openly as he tugged Naru along.
-He’d been wary because Seo-yeon had been acting friendly toward Naru for a while.
-He didn’t know why he felt on guard—how silly.
+Gyu-yeon openly scowled as he tugged Naru along.
+He was wary because Seo-yeon had been acting friendly toward Naru since before.
+He didn’t really know why he was on guard—how stupid of him.

 “Why would you buy that?
 I’ll handle it, so go arrange the display.”